SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 ## Task 7: Create a visual query

 In this task, you'll create a visual query in Power BI using Power Query.
-Start by adding the Sales table to the query editor, select the necessary columns, and apply a Group By transformation to count distinct line items per sales order.
+Start by adding the Sales table to the query editor, selecting the necessary columns, and applying a Group By transformation to count distinct line items per sales order.
 Then, review the summarized results.

 1. On the toolbar, under **New SQL query (1)** drop-down, select **New visual query (2)**.